sabdulramoni2/python-monitor-website-restart-appserver/README.md

              ```
            - The following shadows name warning will appear in the PyCharm editor:
              <img width="690" height="113" alt="image" src="https://github.com/user-attachments/assets/04f5280d-f429-4ce8-95f5-c6984dd9a235" />

            - This error is caused by the message variable being the same in the function (globally) as it is in the context of the if/else statement.
-To remedy this issue, in the send_notification function, rename the                msg variable to message as shown below:.
+To remedy this issue, in the send_notification function, rename the                msg variable to message as shown below:

              ```
                    message = f"Subject: SITE DOWN\n{email_msg}"
             ```

            - Also, in the sendmail function call on the smtp module, rename the msg variable that is passed as a parameter:

              ```
                      smtp.sendmail(EMAIL_ADDRESS, EMAIL_ADDRESS, message)
              ```